 In conclusion, while the degree to which Millennials are willing to engage makes them adept at change, employers must understand the value Millennials place upon work as an experience and retool their approach to training, communication and change management accordingly.
 You can pay a handsome salary, but if they start to wonder if there’s a better experience to be had, they won’t stay — and the advantage will be lost.

 This topic is the first of a three-part multimedia campaign series from our Enterprise Change Practice.
-Watch next month for Part 2: ‘You Say You Want a Transformation’
+Read Part 2: ‘The Times They Are a-Changin’ here and Part 3: ‘You Say You Want a Transformation’ here.

 Partner, Enterprise Change Practice, Infosys Consulting